Treasures of the Nile Sun Festival - 10 days

 Luxor - Cairo.
 This morning we set out to explore the West Bank of the Nile and the legendary Valley of the Kings.
 Marvel at Colossi of Memnon, the massive stone remains of the temple of Amenophis III, and explore the Temple of Queen Hatshepsut and surrounding tombs.

 After lunch we visit the Temple of Karnak, a spectacular religious complex built on a gigantic scale, where you get lost wandering around the stone papyrus columns.
-Tonight, we return by flight to Cairo.
+Early this evening we fly to Cairo.

 Overnight: Cairo | Breakfast

 Day 9.
 Today is free for you to enjoy the hotel facilities or explore Cairo independently.
 Perhaps head to Khan el-Khalili bazaar and pick up a few souvenirs or join our optional Cairo city tour which is available to book locally.

 Day 10.
 Sunday 27 Oct 2019.
 Today our holiday concludes.
 Hotel check out and included transfer to the airport.

 Breakfast x 1